 To make Castle View school a place of enjoyment where success is celebrated.

 We hold the safeguarding and well-being of our pupils as a priority.
 Please see our policies and documents below.
-You can also click here for useful contacts for help and support regarding safeguarding, or visit the Halton Safeguarding website.
+You can visit https://hcypsp.haltonsafeguarding.co.uk/ for further safeguarding information.

 The school’s designated person for Safeguarding and Child Protection is Mrs Edwards, and the deputy designated person is Mrs Morgan.

 Our school is also part of a project, which is run between Halton Borough Council schools and Cheshire Police.
-This project called Operation Encompass, https://castleviewprimaryschool.haltonschools.info/wp-content/uploads/2019/04/child-friendly-child-protection-policy-Dec-17-1.pdfhas been designed to provide early reporting of any domestic violence incidents that occur outside school, which might have an impact on a child in school.
-This is done through a phone call to our school’s Key Adult (Ms Melarangi).
+This project called Operation Encompass, has been designed to provide early reporting of any domestic violence incidents that occur outside school, which might have an impact on a child in school.
+This is done through a phone call to our school’s Key Adult (Mrs V Edwards).
 This will begin on 4th January 2016.
-See the document below for more information.

 Online safety – The internet often plays a huge part in many young people’s daily activities; allowing them to communicate freely with others and share information with ease via messaging apps, social media and gaming networks.
-Please click here for advice for parents and children on how to behave online.
+Please click here for guides and advice on the latest apps, games and social media sites.

 Please see below Parental Guidance for parents who want to know about how to keep their children safe on different games consoles and Apple products.

 At Castle View Primary School pupils will follow the National Curriculum.
 Foundation Stage pupils will follow the EYFS.
 Please click on the above links for more detailed information.
 See our Curriculum Year Plans for 2020-2021 below.

 Cycle of Curriculum